-Not sure of what to get for lunch, we got out of the station at 47th St & 6th Ave, and were reminded immediately.
+Not sure of what to get for lunch, but we needed something for the cold.
+Is Aji de Gallina good for cold weather?
+Well, we got out of the station at 47th St & 6th Ave, and were reminded immediately.
 That’s right, we’ve been wanting to try Manos Peruanos again.

 Having only been there once before, and enjoying a pretty good arroz con pollo, we wanted to try something a little more “Peruvian”.
 Being a big egg lover, the aji de gallina looked right up our alley.

 There aren’t any prices listed on the menu, but after waiting about 5 minutes, lunch came out of the cart and cost $8.